slongfield/pyfmt/README.md

 Each format item consists of a 'field name', which indicates which value from the argument list to use, and a 'format specifier', which indicates how to format that item.

-Requires Golang 1.5 or newer.
+Requires Golang 1.5 or newer for formatting, 1.9 or newer to run the tests.

 # Functions